One of the states in the US having a lot of non-venomous snakes is Maryland.

 This snake blends in with the flora near the water sources it inhabits thanks to its striped body and drab gray or green coloring.

-Only found near bodies of water, ribbon snakes are attracted to fish, spiders, and other small invertebrates as prey.
+Ribbon snakes are only found near bodies of water.
+They are attracted to fish, spiders, and other small invertebrates as prey.
 They do not consume prey with warm blood.

 Since these snakes prefer to swim or run away from humans when they detect them, their behavior does not qualify them as an aggressive species in Maryland.